Control-Oriented Deep Space Communications For Unmanned Space Exploration: Simulation Results and Discussion

+In Fig. \ref{ad11}, we discuss the applicability of the proposed approximate closed-form solution \eqref{op1}.
+In this simulation, the minimal transmit power to stabilize the control system is 3.49 dBw.
+It can be seen that when $P_{\text{sum}}< 8 \text{dBw}$, the LQR cost under the closed-form solution is obvious higher than that under the optimal solution.
+This is because the approximations of the cycle rate \eqref{f13} and the rate-cost function \eqref{e2} deviate from their original expressions.
+In contrast, when $P_{\text{sum}}\geqslant 8 \text{dBw}$, the LQR cost under the closed-form solution is nearly the same as that under the optimal solution.
+This verifies the applicability of the closed-form solution in the assure-to-be-stable region.

-In Fig. \ref{f1}, we compare the proposed scheme with the schemes proposed in \cite{ref11} and \cite{ref21}.
-The scheme in \cite{ref11} defined a new objective named the energy-to-control efficiency.
-We thereby take $\frac{P_{\max}-\sum\limits_{k=1}^K{p_k}}{\sum\limits_{k=1}^KL(n_k,p_k)}$ as its objective for optimization.
-The scheme in \cite{ref21} took the LQR cost as the objective but used the Shannon capacity to calculate the cycle rate.
-It can be seen the scheme proposed in \cite{ref21} performs the worst when $P_{\max}\leqslant 4.5$ dBw.
-This is attributed to its unawareness of the rate drop in the FBL regime.
+In Fig. \ref{f1}, we compare the proposed scheme with two control-aware schemes for general IoT scenarios \cite{ref11}\cite{ref21}.
+In \cite{ref11}, the authors paid particular attention to the low-latency communication but they did not prioritize the task performance in the optimization design, using a hybrid metric named the energy-to-control efficiency.
+We thereby use $\frac{P_{\max}-\sum\limits_{k=1}^K{p_k}}{\sum\limits_{k=1}^KL(n_k,p_k)}$ as its objective for a fair comparison.
+In contrast, the scheme proposed in \cite{ref21} directly optimized control LQR cost, but it overlooked the cycle-time constraint, applying the Shannon capacity to calculate the cycle rate.
+Since these two schemes were either not completely control oriented or time sensitive, the control performance of corresponding ``mother-daughter system" is inferior compared with the proposed scheme, making them less effective in the space setting.
+It can be seen that the scheme proposed in \cite{ref21} performs the worst when $P_{\max}\leqslant 4.5$ dBw.
+This is attributed to its unawareness of the rate losses in the FBL regime.
 Some loops that should have been allocated with more power are under allocated.
-This results in system instability when the available power is greatly limited.
+This leads to the system instability in the low-power region.
 As the power increases, the LQR cost under the scheme in \cite{ref11} becomes the highest.
-This is due to its emphasis on energy efficiency.
+This is due to its emphasis on the energy efficiency.
 The control performance has to make a compromise to save power.
+These results validate the effectiveness of the proposed scheme in the delay-sensitive and resource-constrained space setting.